0xAX/asm/content/asm_5.md

 As you may see, this macro contains comments that help to understand from the beginning what it should do.
 Let's try to understand how this macro does its job.

 First of all, the definition of the macro is a little bit new to us.
 The `2-*` notation means that the macro accepts at least 2 input parameters.
-The macro will use the first argument as an instruction and the rest of the arguments to which this instruction will be applied.
+The macro uses the first argument as an instruction and applies it to the remaining arguments.

 The first line in the macro body defines the local macro named `%%f`.
 This macro is expanded to the first argument of the `REPX` macro.
 Because the `xdefine` directive is used instead of `%define`, it captures the value of the first argument of the `REPX` macro as is.
 For example, `%%f` will be bound to `{psrlw x, 8}`, if the macro is used like this: